-That’s why we’ve created the MITRE Social Justice Platform, a web-based technology that provides a means to tap into—and add to—existing knowledge to create reusable solutions for current and future challenges.
-Through the platform, we’re delving into areas where we can make a difference.
-For example:
+And we’ve created the MITRE Social Justice Platform, a web-based technology that provides a means to tap into—and add to—existing knowledge to create reusable solutions for current and future challenges.

-This is just the beginning of what we can do pioneering together with our partners to provide bold solutions.
+The following stories represent just the beginning of what we can do pioneering together with our partners and government to deliver bold solutions..

 MITRE is proud to be an equal opportunity employer.
 MITRE recruits, employs, trains, compensates, and promotes regardless of age; ancestry; color; family medical or genetic information; gender identity and expression; marital, military, or veteran status; national and ethnic origin; physical or mental disability; political affiliation; pregnancy; race; religion; sex; sexual orientation; and any other protected characteristics.